Carrick (Parliament of Ireland constituency)

 Carrick (also known as Carrigdrumruske or Carrick-on-Shannon Borough) was a constituency represented in the Irish House of Commons from 1614 to 1800.
 It returned two members.

 Borough

 This constituency was the borough of Carrick-on-Shannon in County Leitrim.

 History

 In the Patriot Parliament of 1689 summoned by James II, Carrick was not represented.
-Under the terms of the Act of Union 1800, the constituency was disenfranchised and abolished.
+Under the terms of the Acts of Union 1800, the constituency was disenfranchised and abolished.